A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Generalization

 Since the focus of this work is not on performance, both simulation speed and training were only tuned to an acceptable level to conduct the experiments.
 Further optimizations are likely possible.
 For example, the Newton-Krylov geometric multigrid method we use may not be the most efficient in practice~\cite{ahmedAssessmentSolversSaddle2018}, but DNN-MG could be used even with single level solvers.

 The cost of training is recorded in \cref{tab:train-time} for each architecture.
 MLP and Transformers were trained for the same number of epochs, MLP-M1 for 4 times as many to get the same total number of weight updates as the base MLP.
 For the RNN, the number of epochs had to be reduced because backpropagation through time with long roll-outs is much more expensive.
 The simpler MLP architecture demonstrates a clear advantage here, as training was twice as fast as those for the more complicated architectures.
 However, for every architecture, both data efficiency and training time could likely be significantly improved without much loss in accuracy.
 While the validation loss continues to improve with more epochs, the gains in simulation skill are probably minor.
 In small scale tests with checkpoints of MLPs taken after a little more than half the training epochs, we barely see a difference in the hybrid simulation.
+Furthermore, during validation the neural networks were evaluated on multiple cases purely as diagnostics.
+As these cases did not factor into the selection of the best neural network, their evaluation could be skipped entirely without affecting the outcome, reducing the total number of samples used for training and validation by up to $1/3$.

 More important than training is the simulation runtime of DNN-MG, which we present in \cref{fig:runtime} for two different cases.
 In general, the numerical solver dominates the runtime.
-The inference time for the MLPs is negligible, but even for the 6 times slower RNNs and 12 times slower Transformers their evaluation is not a major factor in the runtime of the simulation.
+The inference time for the MLPs is negligible, but even for the 6 times slower RNNs and the 12 times slower Transformers neural network inference is not a major factor in the runtime of the simulation.
 On ro1, the NN enhanced simulation is thereby around $2.2$ times faster than the fine solution.
-An increase of \qty{20}{\%}-\qty{30}{\%} compared to the coarse simulation can be attributed to additional 0.5 Newton steps that are needed on average to reach the same tolerance for the NN perturbed solution.
-On so9*, the opposite effect is seen, where on average 0.2 fewer Newton steps are needed by the hybrid simulations, causing MLP and MLP-M1 in particular to be slightly faster than just the coarse simulation.
+An increase of \qty{20}{\%}-\qty{30}{\%} compared to the coarse simulation can be attributed to additional 0.5 Newton steps, shown in \cref{fig:runtime-newtonits}, that are needed on average to reach the same tolerance for the NN perturbed solution.
+On sq9*, the opposite effect can be seen, where on average 0.2 fewer Newton steps are needed by the hybrid simulations, causing MLP and MLP-M1 in particular to be slightly faster than just the coarse simulation.
 The speedup over the fine simulation is around $2.6$.